n33kos/canvas-game-template/README.md

 - `keyUp`

 ### Audio
 Upon game load, a master audio node is set up and stored under `GameState.Audio.masterAudioNode`.
 To add sounds or background music, create an `audioBuffer` class in the level's `load()` function, then add it to the audioNodes list.
-You will need to run the audioBuffer's `load()` function then once loaded, call the `play()` function to start the audio.
+You will need to run the audioBuffer's `load()` function then once loaded, call the `play()` function to start the audio, or you could include `autoPlay: true` in the config.
 ```
 const audioNode = new AudioBuffer({
+  audioFileUrl : './audio/bg.mp3',
+  autoPlay     : true,
   GameState    : this.GameState,
-  audioFileUrl : './audio/bg.mp3',
   shouldLoop   : true,
 });
 audioNode.load(() => {});
 window.setTimeout(() => { audioNode.play(); }, 100);
 this.audioNodes.push(audioNode);
 ```
+If you are controlling sounds via the `Level` class, you can use the `this.addAudioNode(audioNode)` function to add the sound to an array as well as load it.
+This also means the sounds will be stopped automatically when the level is unloaded.

 ### Sprite
 The sprite entity extends the `Entity` class but adds functionality to draw a sprite from an image with animation frames.
 It expects a horizontal sprite strip.
 It also has `scale`, `mirrorX`, and `mirrorY` variables for scaling and mirroring the sprite.
 To set an animation simply set the sprite's `currentAnimation` string to the animation's key.
 Make sure to use the `load()` function after initializing.
 Here is an example of the animations array: